Analysis | Everything You Need to Know About the Extradition Bill Rocking Hong Kong

 To contact the reporters on this story: Fion Li in Hong Kong at fli59@bloomberg.net;Carol Zhong in Hong Kong at yzhong71@bloomberg.net

-To contact the editors responsible for this story: Brendan Scott at bscott66@bloomberg.net, Grant Clark, Paul Geitner
+To contact the editors responsible for this story: Brendan Scott at bscott66@bloomberg.net, Grant Clark, Leah Harrison Singer

 ©2019 Bloomberg L.P.